Tampere: Education

 The comprehensive education is given mainly in Finnish but the city has special bilingual groups where students study in Finnish and a second language (English, French or German).
 Furthermore, there is a private Swedish-speaking school in the Kaakinmaa district (Swedish Svenska samskolan i Tammerfors) that covers all levels of education from preschool to high school.
+A fully English-language program will begin at Pyynikki High School (Pyynikin lukio) in August 2026.
+The program is intended for young people whose language skills are not sufficient to study high school in Finnish or Swedish.
+English-language matriculation examinations will begin in autumn 2028.